 Why do people want to get bariatric surgery?
 In one study, researchers asked 40 women who were about to have a bariatric procedure.
 “Weight loss” was the most common response before the surgery.

 A year after the surgery, however, things had changed.
 The women had indeed lost weight, but when they were asked about the most satisfying aspects of getting bariatric surgery, the top answer was “improved self-esteem.”

-If you’re considering bariatric surgery and are researching your options, Dr. Dovec wants you to know about these seven benefits that could change your life, so you can feel confident starting your transformation journey.
+If you’re considering bariatric surgery and are researching your options, Dr. Thatimatla wants you to know about these seven benefits that could change your life, so you can feel confident starting your transformation journey.

 1. Helpful Hormonal Changes